RMC75 Motion Controller

 1 or 2-Axis Motion Controller

-The RMC70 product complements Delta’s flagship RMC100 multi-axis series and expands Delta markets by offering even more value for one and two axis applications.
-The following is a list of the currently available features.
-More options will be available in future releases.
+The RMC70 product complements Delta’s RMC150 and RMC200 multi-axis controllers and offers even more value for one and two axis applications.

 |Base Module||Expansion Modules|